TGiulio/ipse/README.md

 # ipse
 ipse is a very simple version of the Dixit game that I made during the lockdown in February and March 2020 to play with my friends.

 It is my first "full-stack" application written in Node.js, even if it's really simple, and it was the first time I used a MongoDB database.
-It's really a basic application, it does not support account management or even
+It's really a basic application, it does not support account management, the cleaning of the player collection must be done manually.
+It does not have data validation of any sort, if a field is empty the application will go on anyway.
+At the time it was mostly a proof of concept, to learn Node.js and his environment, and to play with my friends.

 The Dixit game is not my creation and I don't own any copyright of the game or the cards shown below.
 Dixit is an [Asmodee](https://www.asmodee.com) board game.